solomonricky/solomonricky.github.io/CSS/Readme.md

 ##### Float and Clear
 - `float:left` : Set floating format.
 (Value = left / right / none)
 - `clear:both` : Clear floating format.
 Usually we using both.
 (Value = left / right / both)

+##### Position
+- `position:fixed` : When scroll the website it the content will still at the fixed position.
+Must pair with top / left / bottom / left. #浏览器角度
+- `position:relative` : Change the layout from the initial code.
+Must pair with top / left / bottom / left.
+- `position:absolute` : Change the layout from the browser.
+Must pair with top / left / bottom / left.
+- `position:static` : Default.
+Usually use in Javascripts.